+Name of Project: Streets Division - Streets Division - Crew truck Project Description n: Full-size, % ton, tw o wheel drive, four door Crew Truck Sq.
+Why the Project is needed: The Street Crew currently uses a 1994 truck to transport staff and materials in the performance of their daily tasks; the truck has over 200,000 miles on it and has had numerous repairs to keep it safe and running.
+The repairs are becoming more costly with each year and the truck has reached the point where repairs are matching its worth.
+The truck is an essential vehicle to the Crew as it is used daily for many of the tasks required by the Street Division.
+Staffing Required to Complete Project (FTEs and positions): Project Manager a nd Admin. to research and obtain competitive bids Location of Project (if not already mentioned): Streets Division of Public Works Project Timeline: Fiscal Year Activity Cost Crew - Full-size, 3⁄4 ton two, wheel drive, four door \$35,000 Funding Options (Finance, Lease-Purchase, Matching Grant, Reserve Fund, HURF monies, etc.): HURF /CIP possible General Fund

 Name of Project:

-Streets Division - Crew truck

-Project Description n:

-Full-size, % ton, tw o wheel drive, four door Crew Truck

-Sq.

-Why the Project is needed:

-tasks; the truck ha urrently uses a 1994 truck to transport staff and materials in to sover 200,000 miles on it and has had numerous repairs to ke e costly with each year and the truck has reached the point we san essential vehicle to the Crew as it is used daily for many of eep it safe and running.
-The repairs here repairs are matching its

-to Complete Project (FTEs and positions):

-Project Manager a nd Admin. to research and obtain competitive bids

-Location of Project (if not already mentioned):

-Streets Division of Public Works

-Project Timeline:

-Fiscal Year Activity Cost

-Crew - Full-size, 3⁄4 ton two, wheel drive, four door \$35,000

-inance, Lease-Purchase, Matching Grant, Reserve Fund, HUR F monies, etc.):

-HURF /CIP possible General Fund

-Name of Project:

 Fleet-up o date - Sign truck

 Project De escription:

 Sign - Full- size, 3⁄4 ton two, wheel drive, w/ generator, & comp ressor

 Why the Pi roject is needed:

 years be re next three y remaining v to in place t equipping it to efficiently and safely remove and install the requit with a generator and compressor the crew will be ary.
 The mandate programs schedule is; over the egulatory signs with the following three years the ced.
-The town currently doesn't have the equipment ired signs.
+The town currently doesn't have the equipment lired signs.
 With the purchase of a vehicle and

 Staffing Req uired to Complete Project (FTEs and positions):

 Project Man ager and Admin. time to research equipment optic ns, prepare and manage the bid process.

 Location of P Project (if not already mentioned):

 treets Depar rtment of Public Works

 roject Timeli ine:

 iscal Year Activity Cost

 Fleet-up date - Sign truck \$25.500